sderosiaux/every-single-day-i-tldr/README.md

 - I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.

+# 05-01-2025

+- https://zohaib.me/using-llms-and-cursor-for-finishing-projects-productivity/ Using LLMs and Cursor to become a finisher

 # 03-01-2025

 - https://minimaxir.com/2025/01/write-better-code/ Can LLMs write better code if you keep asking them to “write better code”?